 When does my limited company need professional indemnity insurance?

-The moment you take on the first client contract, you should have professional indemnity insurance in place.
+The moment you take on the first client contract, you should have limited company professional indemnity insurance in place.
 While mistakes are rarely discovered so early during a project, it is important that your PI cover starts before any client work commences.

 Mistakes can transpire at any time but more often than not it is either on delivery of a client project or some time after.
 For your professional indemnity insurance to be of any use to you, should you find yourself in hot water with a client, the start or at least the retroactive date of your PI cover must fall on or before the commencement of the project in question and your PI cover must be still active when the accusation is made against you.